roba269/CarND-Behavioral-Cloning-P3-Submit/writeup_report.md

 ![alt text][bridge2]

 After the collection process, I had about 30K of data points.
 I noticed that a large amount of data has steering angle 0, so I downsampled the data points whose angle is very small (<0.1) by half.
 I believe that will make the data more balanced.
 After downsampling, I got about 10K data points.

+I didn't use the image from the left and right camera, because I found it's not easy to get a good correction value to adjust the steering angle - either nothing get changed, or the car will wiggle on the road.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.